sirthias/swave/docs/src/paradox/usage/transformations/simple.md

 @@snip [-]($test/SimpleTransformSpec.scala) { #example }

-To reiterate the explanations from the @ref[Quick Start] and @ref[Basics] chapters: Calling a method like `.map(...)` on a @ref[Spout] doesn't trigger any immediate action except the attachment of a `Map` stage to the open port of the underlying @ref[Spout].<br/>
+To reiterate the explanations from the @ref[Quick Start] and @ref[Basics] chapters: Calling a method like `.map(...)` on a @ref[Spout] doesn't trigger any immediate action except for the attachment of a `Map` stage to the open port of the underlying @ref[Spout].<br/>
 No data start to flow and no elements are actually being mapped.

-Only when the stream is started and run will the `Map` stage spring to life and apply its logic to the incoming data elements.
+Only when the stream is @ref[started and run] will the `Map` stage spring to life and apply its logic to the incoming data elements.